 - Always ethical, lawful hunting.
 Never cited for a violation.

-If you would like to see the freshest game camera pictures, just like us on Facebook.
+If you would like to see the most recent game camera pictures, just like us on Facebook.

 How We Run Our Bear Hunts Here in Maine